 The Colonial Health Center (CHC) understands that suicide can affect anyone, at any time, for any reason.
 We also believe suicide is preventable.
 If you are thinking about suicide call us now - 202-994-5300 (press option 2).
 We have counselors available 24 hours a day, every day.

-If you or someone you know is an imminent danger to themselves or someone else and you are on campus, call the University Police Department by dialing 202-994-6111 or, if you are off campus, call 911 or go to the nearest Emergency Room.
+If you or someone you know is an imminent danger to themselves or someone else and you are on campus, call the GW Emergency Services by dialing 202-994-6111 or, if you are off-campus, call 911 or go to the nearest Emergency Room.

 The students are identified through multiple sources and assigned a case manager who works with them one-on-one to connect to the appropriate support systems.